kokkos/kokkos.github.io/content/blog/2026-03-KUG-report.md

 [Trung Nguyen](https://hpsf2026.sched.com/speaker/ndtrung) talked about application package updates including mixed precision support in the [Kokkos package for LAMMPS](https://youtu.be/cOYvUxNk0ZM).

-[Jakob Bludau](https://hpsf2026.sched.com/speaker/bludauj) brought up build and packaging concerns during the [Build & Packaging working group](https://youtu.be/d-Nep68pzqk) session, including approaches to simplifying downstream consumption of Kokkos, handling cases where downstream projects should not inherit wrappers such as `nvcc_wrapper`, updates on Spack packaging, Kokkos-on-Godbolt, and ongoing efforts toward binary distribution.
+[Jakob Bludau](https://hpsf2026.sched.com/speaker/bludauj) presented Kokkos' [Build & Packaging working group](https://youtu.be/d-Nep68pzqk).
+The group maintains and improves Kokkos' build system and tries to simplify downstream consumption of Kokkos.
+It also supports cases where Kokkos integration into the software stack is complicated.
+The talk also references updates on Spack packaging, Kokkos-on-Godbolt, and ongoing efforts toward binary distribution.

 Several talks addressed extending Kokkos to new environments and scaling models.